codemotion-2018-rome-rxjs-node/gitlab-tools/README.md

 This means that for each month we consider the last commit of the first commit of the month and first commit of the previous month and then we calculate the differences between these 2 months.

 This algorithm is pretty efficient in terms of time since it runs only one difference calculation per month.
-At the same time it gives an approximation of the "code-handling" that actually occurred in one month.
-A more precise calculation of "code-handling" can be obtained with the `cloc-diff-repos` option.
+At the same time it gives an approximation of the "code-tunover" that actually occurred in one month.
+A more precise calculation of "code-tunover" can be obtained with the `cloc-diff-repos` option.

 The repos considered are all the git repos contained in a folder.